-- If wipes are not available, soap and water may be used but ensure it doesn't get into the vehicle's electrical systems and thoroughly dry items like the steering wheel before driving.
-Chlorine based cleaning products should only be used in accordance with the relevant COSHH assessment - Always sanitize your hands after cleaning your vehicle if your hands are dirty, you are putting germs right back onto that clean surface - Aim to sanitise the vehicle regularly e.g. start of shift, before lunch and end of shift - Do not eat or drink in the vehicle.
+- If wipes are not available, soap and water may be used but ensure it does not get into the vehicle's electrical systems and thoroughly dry items like the steering wheel before driving.
+Chlorine based cleaning products should only be used in accordance with the relevant COSHH assessment - Always sanitize your hands after cleaning your vehicle if your hands are dirty, you are putting germs right back onto that clean surface - Aim to sanitise the vehicle regularly e.g. start of shift, before lunch and end of shift - Wherever possible do not eat or drink in the vehicle.
+There may be occasions where the use of the vehicle as a welfare facility is necessary.
 Do not store food or drink directly on any surface in the cab unless you know that part of the cab and the food packaging has been cleaned beforehand - Ensure you have a supply of clean tissue / paper towel and a waste bin/bag in your vehicle.
 Catch your cough or sneeze in a tissue, then throw the tissue in the bin and sanitize your hands.
-Remove the bin bag at the end of your shift and dispose of it - After exiting the vehicle, remove your clean gloves and leave them on a cleaned surface in the cabin - Put on your work gloves and close the door using the outside of the door only do not touch the inside of the vehicle. - At the end of shift, take your clean gloves out of the vehicle with you.
-Unless damaged, these gloves do not need to be disposed of every time you remove them.
-Sanitize the external surface of the gloves by washing with soap and water.
+Remove the bin bag at the end of your shift and dispose of it